-What?
-The Justice and Safety Living Learning Community provides students the opportunity to live on the same floor as other students in their major.
-Through unique opportunities, coursework and fun events, these students form a close-knit community with each other and faculty/staff from the College of Justice and Safety.
-We would love to have you check out our Justice and Safety LLC.
+*What?* The Justice and Safety LLC provides students the opportunity to live on the same floor as other students in their major.
+Through unique opportunities, coursework and fun events, these students form a close-knit community with each other and faculty/staff from the College of Justice & Safety.

 - Monthly opportunities to connect with faculty and staff members in the College of Justice Safety